 Eldest child of Bob and Elizabeth was initially brought up by her Aunty Nellie.
 When Bob remarried he and Jinnie planned to move into the house in Silloth leaving Maggie to take care of her younger siblings.
-But much as she loved them, Maggie wanted a life of her own.
+Much as she loved them, Maggie wanted a life of her own.
 She married Pearson Watson in 1935.
 Like many others Pearson was forced to move south to get work and he joined Vauxhall in Luton.
 They had four children, Hilda, John, Lesley and Michael.

-Moved to London before ww2 in search of a better life working in a machine shop rather than become an agricultural labourer in Cumbria.
+Moved to London before WW2 in search of a better life working in a machine shop rather than become an agricultural labourer in Cumbria.
 His job must have been a reserved occupation, ie essential to the war effort as he was not required to join the army when war broke out but joined the Home Guard.
-It was at a Home Guard dance event at the beginning of the war where he met Joan, daughter of fellow Home Guard, Sven Carlson.
+It was at a Home Guard dance event at the beginning of the war that he met Joan, daughter of fellow Home Guard, Sven Carlson.
 Sven was a sailor from Finland who married Hilda, a girl from the East End of London.
 Andy and Joan married a couple of years later, initially living with Sven and Hilda, which was not uncommon in those days.
 They had two sons, David and Paul.

-Bob left school at 14 and found work right away as an agricultural labourer on a farm near Silloth.
+Left school at 14 and found work as an agricultural labourer on a farm near Silloth.
 His eldest brother, George, was working as a bulldozer driver and arranged for Bob to join him travelling the country on Civil Engineering contracts.
 This took him to Shropshire working firstly on opencast coal sites and then to a place near Tibberton constructing the runways at Childs Ercall Aerodrome.
 Working in the canteen was a young lady, Kathleen Cartwright, who Bob went on to marry.
 Bob did national service but was not called up for WW2, possibly because he was working on contracts essential to the war effort.
 Bob and Kath had 2 children, Leslie and Sheila.

-Nellie moved to Luton in November 1941 where she met and married Basil Tyler who also worked at Vauxhall.
+Moved to Luton in November 1941 where she met and married Basil Tyler who also worked at Vauxhall.
 They had two daughters Jeanette and Susan.